On homogeneous 3-dimensional spacetimes: focus on plane waves: The Heisenberg extensions.

 \end{proof}

 \textit{Proof of} (1). $G$ preserves a Lorentz metric on $G/I$ if and only if the $\Ad(I)$ action on the quotient vector space $\g/ \i$ (identified to the tangent space at the base point $I$) preserves a Lorentz scalar product.
 Equivalently, the infinitesimal action $\ad_a$ is skew symmetric with respect to a Lorentz scalar product on $\g / \i$, where $a$ generates $\i$.
-Consider a standard generating system $\{Z, X, Y\}$ of the Heisenberg algebra $\heis$, with a unique non-vanishing bracket $Z = [X, Y]$.
+Consider a standard generating system $\left\{Z, X, Y\right\}$ of the Heisenberg algebra $\heis$ with bracket relation $Z = [X, Y]$.
 The Lie algebra $\g$ is generated by adding a fourth element $T$ (with brackets $[T, W] \in \heis$, for any $W \in \heis$).
-Since all one-dimensional subspaces different from $\R Z$ are equivalent by automorphisms (in $\Heis$), we can assume $\i = \R X$.
-Now, $\ad_X^3 = 0$.
-The action of $\ad_X$ on $\g/ \R X$ has exactly degree $3$ if and only if $\ad_X(T) \notin \R X \oplus \R Z$.
+Since all one-dimensional subspaces in $\Heis$ different from $\R Z$ are equivalent by automorphisms, we can assume $\i = \R X$.
+The action of $\ad_X$ on $\g/ \R X$ has nilpotency degree $3$ if and only if $\ad_X(T) \notin \R X \oplus \R Z$.
 This proves the first part of the proposition.